-The last consideration is your insurance coverage could be in jeopardy if a renter makes a claim or there is damage to the house because of an un-permitted addition of a in-law apartment.
+The last consideration is your insurance coverage could be in jeopardy if a renter makes a claim or there is damage to the house because of an un-permitted addition of an in-law apartment.

-If you are a home buyer who needs the benefits of an in-law suite, a nicely done suite will come at a premium.
-You will certainly pay more for a home with a finished suite compared to the same home that is fully finished with out the suite.
+If you are a home buyer who needs the benefits an in-law suite can provide, a nicely done suite will come at a premium.
+You will certainly pay more for a home with a finished suite compared to the same home that is fully finished without the suite.

 But only pay that premium if that suite has been properly permitted or you know it can be permitted with the town.
 If it can’t be properly permitted while you may use it at such it could hurt you come time for resale.

 As an agent, I see in-law suite or in-law potential all of the time.
 Often the statement is not true.
-The in-law has never been permitted or can’t be permitted.
+The in-law has never been permitted or more importantly, can’t be permitted.

 Two Case of An In-law Apartment Causing Problems for a Buyer

-In the past four years I have been the listing agent for two sellers who bought their home directly from a listing agent, where the seller was marketing their home as having an in-law apartment.
+In the past four years, I have been the listing agent for two sellers who bought their home directly from a listing agent.
+The seller was marketing their home as having an in-law apartment.